khalid-el-masnaoui/PHP-Notes/CONFIGURATIONS.md

 > 1. **UNIX** : which is the **default**.
 It uses **UNIX domain sockets** for communication between the FCGI responder provided by php-fpm and the server or request frontend.

 > 2. **TCP** : It uses **TCP sockets** for communication between the FCGI responder provided by php-fpm and the server or request frontend.

+### php.ini

+we will explain the most important parameters in the **php.ini** file, including their values and purposes.
+These parameters are also known as **directives**.

+**display_errors**

+Determine if PHP error messages are displayed to users during script execution or not using the **on** and **off** value.
+Due to security reasons, you should use this directive only when developing your site.

+**error_reporting**

+Set which error message is displayed to users when **display_errors** is enabled.
+The **error_reporting** parameter takes several [constants to display different errors](https://www.php.net/manual/en/errorfunc.constants.php).

+You may use multiple constants and exclude specific errors.
+For instance, to show all errors but the deprecation warning, use the following:

+E_ALL &amp; ~E_DEPRECATED

+**error_log**

+Specify the file where PHP will log errors for error troubleshooting.
+Before enabling it, ensure the web server’s users have permission to write the file.

+**file_uploads**

+Set whether the HTTP file uploads are enabled or not.
+The **on** value will allow users to upload files to your site, while **off** disables it.

+**upload_max_filesize**

+This parameter determines the maximum uploaded file size PHP allowed on your site.
+Since the default value is **2 MB**, you can increase the maximum upload file size limit to enable users to upload large files.